RevealBi/Documentation/en/wpf/editing-dashboards.md

 - **Visualization** - the visualization that was edited and/or added

 > [!NOTE]
-> If you set `e.Cancel` to `true`, then the Visualzation Editor will not open.
+> If you set `e.Cancel` to `true`, then the Visualization Editor will not open.

 ### VisualizationEditorOpened

-If you would like to be notifed **after** the Visualzation Editor has been opened, either when editing an existing visualization or creating a new one, you can add an event handler to the `RevealView.VisualizationEditorOpened` event.
+If you would like to be notified **after** the Visualization Editor has been opened, either when editing an existing visualization or creating a new one, you can add an event handler to the `RevealView.VisualizationEditorOpened` event.

 ```cs
 <rv:RevealView x:Name="_revealView"